 Authors must submit their LBRs as a 2-page article (excluding references, which do not count towards submission length).
 Please note that we are following the general ACM SIG format, not the SIGCHI format.
 Authors should use the sample-sigconf.tex or interim_layout.docx template files.
 In addition, the ACM has partnered with Overleaf, where authors can start writing using this link directly.
 (Note, despite previous announcements, we will not be moving to the new ACM workflow this year).

 Authors are encouraged to consult prior years’ submissions to understand the scope and focus of LBR submissions and can find further guidelines about the HRI conference at the main conference website.
-Submit your paper through the “paper submission and review” website.
+Submit your LBR paper via the PCS system.
 Publications should be fully anonymized at the time of submission.
 For additional information, authors may refer to the main conference anonymization guidelines.
 Due to a tight publication deadline with the publisher, all submitted abstracts should be “camera-ready” at the time of submission (i.e., proofread, spell-checked, etc.).

 PEER REVIEW PROCESS